 S&P/BVL Peru

-Colombia stood out as a green spot in a mixed region, with Brazil’s Ibovespa easing 0.25% the prior session on the same oil-and-yields tension that lifted Bogotá.
+Colombia stood out as a green spot in a mixed region.
+Brazil’s Ibovespa eased 0.25% the prior session on the same oil-and-yields tension that lifted Bogotá.

 06 The technical picture

-The COLCAP is consolidating rather than trending, sitting roughly 5% below its 52-week high after the post-election churn.
+The COLCAP is consolidating rather than trending.
+It sits roughly 5% below its 52-week high after the post-election churn.

-The line in the sand remains 2,320 — the post-election ceiling that bulls need to reclaim to confirm a fresh leg higher.
+The line in the sand remains 2,320.
+That is the post-election ceiling bulls need to reclaim to confirm a fresh leg higher.

 07 What to watch